Q: Marijuana Laws By State? (Will update this question as frequently as possible with the most current information)

 "Intractable epilepsy," meaning epilepsy that, as determined by a neurologist, does not respond to three or more treatment options overseen by the neurologist.

 There is no current regulatory agency for cannabis in the state of Utah.
 Department of Health does maintain a hemp registry for cardholders.

 Utah's Medical cannabis program can be accessed here: https://medicalcannabis.utah.gov/patients/i-am-a-patient/

 Utah state law BH3001 states medical cannabis cardholders may "possess not more than

-113 grams of unprocessed cannabis; or (B) an amount of cannabis product that contains 20 grams of total composite tetrahydrocannabinol [or cannabidiol]."
+113 grams of unprocessed cannabis; or (B) an amount of cannabis product that contains 20 grams of total composite tetrahydrocannabinol [

 On January 22, 2018, Governor Phil Scott signed a bill legalizing the possession and the limited cultivation of cannabis by adults 21+.
 It took effect on July 1, 2018.
 Adults 21+ legally can possess up to one ounce of marijuana and can grow up to two mature marijuana plants and four immature marijuana plants per housing unit.
 The Marijuana Advisory Commission has completed a statewide listening tour and will compile a report on how to create and implement a regulated and taxed market.
 S. 54, which would establish the Cannabis Control Board as the state’s regulatory body for a legal cannabis market, was passed by the Senate in February.

 Vermont has an established medical dispensary system.
 The State passed an amendment in 2016 that now allows for dispensaries to sell to one another, requires child-resistant packaging, and adds several qualifying conditions.
 In 2017, a bill was signed that added post-traumatic stress disorder (PTSD), Parkinson’s disease, and Crohn’s disease to the list of qualifying conditions.